-In order to meet the ABAWD participation requirement, the individual must either attend the educational facility 20 hours a week or be assigned to another component where additional hours of activity may meet the 20 hour requirement.
+In order to meet the ABAWD participation requirement, the individual must attend the educational facility 20 hours per week.
+Assignment to an additional component may be necessary to meet the 20 hour requirement if the educational component is less than 20 hours per week.

-EXAMPLE: 48 hours per four week period are available in the educational component.
-The participant may be placed into an EIP for at least 32 hours for the period in order to meet the participation requirement.
+EXAMPLE: Twelve hours per week are available in the educational component.
+The participant may be placed into an EIP for at least 8 hours a week in order to meet the participation requirement.